moj-analytical-services/IntroRTraining/Intro_markdown.md

   dplyr::select(-LAST, -FIRST, -BLOCK)
 ```

-As we don’t want them, the variables listed within the select command now have minus signs before each of them.
+As we don't want them, the variables listed within the select command now have minus signs before each of them.

 ## Grouping and summarising data